 Stephen Darby - THE FULFILLMENT OF ABRAHAM'S PROPHECY

 A Membership Appeal to the Negro Citizens and African Citizens Communities League of the World.

 "The Black Skin is not a badge of shame, but rather a glorious symbol of National Greatness."

 Marcus Garvey Speaks!
 "Explanation of the Objectives of the Universal Negro Improvement Association" 1921.
 "Explanation of the Objects of the Universal Negro Improvement Association" is a studio recording made by African-American leader Marcus Garvey in New York in July 1921, and adapted from his longer speech "A Membership Appeal from Marcus Garvey to the Negro Citizens of New York."

 The Unmaking of a Negro!
 From a Garveyite to a Communist to a Reparationist

-RASHAD HASAN SPEAKS ON BLACK INVENTORS AND MORE!
+RASHAD HASAN SPEAKS ON THE ACCOMPLISHMENTS AND CONTRIBUTIONS OF BLACK INVENTORS TO THE UNITED STATES AND MORE!